 Fishing restrictions are in effect on MacDonald, Clear, and Black lakes.
 Although Haliburton Forest is privately owned, provincial Fish and Game Laws do apply and will be enforced.

-On most of the lakes the use of live bait, with the exception of worms, is prohibited.
+On most of the lakes the use of live bait is prohibited.
 Further (and updated) information on Haliburton Forest and its fishery can be obtained at the Base Camp office.

 The general size limit for outboard motors on Haliburton Forest’s lakes is 9.9 horsepower.